gpilab/gpilab.github.io/content/pages/1_downloads.md

 settings, the Gatekeeper may require an extra acknowledgement before allowing installation.
 This can be granted in the

-> System Preferences → Security &amp; Privacy → Allow apps...
+`System Preferences → Security & Privacy → Allow apps...`

 preferences menu.
 Then continue on to the guided installation.